 Bird mountain is a sacred site; it has been used by humans since time immemorial.
 Because medicine and holy people intentionally climbed to the top of Bird Mountain to personally commune with the Great Bird or Thunderbird these people learned the practices of bird shamanism from "The Old Ones"; the spirits that fly in the Sky World.
 Our ancestors.

 Following in the footsteps of our paleolithic ancestors around 16,000 years ago, prehistoric "bird shamans" came here to do ceremonies and vision quests that involved direct communication with the Great Bird or Thunderbird.
 These shamans became human thunderbirds themselves.
-Today thunderbirds (shamans) are medicine people and holy people who work on behalf of the Great Spirit/Great Bird to help people.
+Today thunderbirds (shamans) are "medicine people" and "holy people" who work on behalf of the Great Spirit/Great Bird to help people heal.

 Located within Algonquin territory of Ontario's Madawaska Highlands in Renfrew County, "Bird Mountain" is found by hiking the Griffith Uplands Trail.
 This mountain-like area is protected within the provincial lands of the Griffith Uplands 'Area of Natural and Scientific Interest' (ANSI).
 Bird Mountain is named to recognize, respect and honour the Thunderbird.